-3D Static Strength Prediction Program™ *** Version 7.0.0 to be Released Winter 2017 ***
+3D Static Strength Prediction Program™ *** Version 7.0.0 now available ***

 The Center for Ergonomics at the University of Michigan College of Engineering has developed programs for analyzing manual materials-handling tasks.
 These programs are in use at over 2000 U.S. and international sites by ergonomists, engineers, loss-control specialists, physical and occupational therapists, researchers, and others who evaluate and design jobs.